kkkayle/DrugReAlign/readme.md

 ## Download

 Experimental data is available for download from the provided link.
+Navigate to the [Experimental Data](https://github.com/kkkayle/DrugReAlign/tree/master/Experimental%20data) directory.

 ## Data Structure and Interpretation